 Butter and jam are always a hit.
 Spread creamy butter, then add your favorite jam for a tasty treat.
 For a sweet start, try cinnamon toast for a morning boost.

-Try different breads like sourdough or multi-grain for more flavor.
-A pro tip: prep your toppings before toasting.
+Pro Tip: prep your toppings before toasting.
 Have cheese sliced, fruits ready, and cooked ingredients at hand.

 Common Toasting Mistakes to Avoid